Ranjith2898/-Portfolio/README.md

-# -Portfolio
+# Professional Data Science Portfolio – Gunnala Ranjith Kumar

+## 📌 Description
-A responsive and interactive personal portfolio webpage built using HTML, CSS, and JavaScript.
-It features profile info, skills, projects, and a contact form with JavaScript-based interaction.
-Designed for showcasing data science skills and improving online presence.
+A responsive and interactive personal portfolio website built using HTML, CSS, and JavaScript.
+It includes structured sections to showcase profile info, skills, academic background, completed projects, and a contact form with a greeting function.

+## 🧑‍💻 Author
+**Gunnala Ranjith Kumar**
+Graduate in Electrical and Electronics Engineering
+Passionate about Data Science | Skilled in SQL, Power BI, Python, Excel

+## 🚀 Features
+- Responsive layout using HTML and CSS
+- Interactive JavaScript greeting functionality
+- Project listing and academic info
+- Contact form with input validation structure
+- Clean design suitable for resumes or GitHub Pages

+## 🛠️ Technologies Used
+- HTML5
+- CSS3
+- JavaScript (Vanilla)

+## 📂 Folder Structure